- by Bangalore Baptist Hospital

 What causes bipolar disorder?

-Study shows that there are a number of factors that interact to cause this disorder:
+The study shows that there are a number of factors that interact to cause this disorder:

 - Genetic changes and family history of the disorder are factors that increase the possibility of a person becoming bipolar